Notebooks-Now/submission-instructions/structure.md

 : The main MyST configuration file - this configures the MyST project and [web based paper](https://mystmd.org/guide/quickstart-myst-websites#configuration) and is the place to add [frontmatter](https://mystmd.org/guide/frontmatter) including all scholarly metadata.

 `_toc.yml`
 : The table of contents definition file - this allows you to identify the root article (in this case `article.md`) and control the order that items appear in the table of contents.
 It is also possible to group items but groups may not be displayed in all web based themes.
-For help on customizing this see the [MyST Markdown documentation](https://mystmd.org/guide/table-of-contents).
+For help on customizing this see the [Table of Contents](https://mystmd.org/guide/table-of-contents) in the MyST documentation.

 :::
 :::{tab-item} Quarto